guptakaran11/grasskode-website/content/post/travel/kashmir-great-lakes.md

 </div>

 # The Arrivals
 The trek was to begin on 11th August.
 Karan and I arrived in Srinagar on the 10th along with Mon.
 Akshit, Umrao and Eshan had reached earlier that morning.
 BBC had been in Srinagar since the 8th.
 I was the boss lady for things in Srinagar as it was my third visit and also one of my dearest friend Hazic is a local.
 Hazic helped us arrange for a lovely homestay [Ikraam Inn](https://www.tripadvisor.in/Hotel_Review-g297623-d6419636-Reviews-Ikraam_Inn-Srinagar_Srinagar_District_Kashmir_Jammu_and_Kashmir.html) in Srinagar which was to be our assembly point on 10th.
 Slowly we started filling up the homestay and laughter and nonsense echoed.
-Tyagi was to join us by evening.
+Tyagi joined us by the evening.

-We all headed out for lunch with a hungry bunch of kids who had been waiting for us to arrive for some reason.
+We all headed out for lunch with a hungry bunch of kids who had been waiting for us to arrive.
 The venue for lunch was another suggestion from Hazic, a place called [Ahdoos](https://www.zomato.com/srinagar/ahdoos-lal-chowk).
 The non vegetarians enjoyed a lovely plate of [Wazwaan](https://en.wikipedia.org/wiki/Wazwan)(a local cuisine) and I, the only vegetarian on the trip, enjoyed the other local dishes.
 While we were lunching, Adil and Amir from Alpine Adventurers came to brief us up on what we were to expect.
 Prepped with all the details and a little last minute shopping we all headed to the homestay.
 Once the sun set and Tyagi settled in we decided to make a move for Dal lake and had a lazy Shikara ride after sundown :relaxed: .
 Dunno why we did that :grin: .
 We called in an early night as we were to wake up at 5 AM the next day.

 <div class="postimg">
   <img src="https://farm2.staticflickr.com/1933/43841920270_9f757d69e0_c.jpg">